Cibele Rocha Resende

 At the intersection between physiology and immunology, biologist Cibele Rocha Resende has a project to unravel some of the mysteries of the human heart.
 A thorough exploration of macrophages, resident cells in the heart that may be the messengers between the heart muscle and physiological stressors.
 A fundamental point to understand the homeostatic responses that keep our vital organ in balance.

-Graduated in biological sciences from the Federal University of Minas Gerais, Cibele quickly pursued a doctorate in physiology and biochemistry at the same institution.
+Graduated in biological sciences from the Federal University of Minas Gerais, Resende quickly pursued a doctorate in physiology and biochemistry at the same institution.
 She has three postdoctoral periods, one at Washington University in Saint Louis, United States.
 The biologist is also a member of the American Heart Association and the Brazilian Society of Physiology.
-Outside of the classrooms and laboratories at UFMG, Cibele dedicates herself to two passions: coffee and reading.
+Outside of the classrooms and laboratories at UFMG, she dedicates herself to two passions: coffee and reading.

 Projects